clowdr-app/clowdr/README.md

    that Vonage can store the recording in S3.
 Without this recordings will only be stored temporarily in Vonage and won't be accessible from the app.

+   You can use the `VonageUserAccessKeyId` and `VonageUserSecretAccessKey` outputs from the AWS deployment to configure the S3 connection.
+For extra security, you can set the `VONAGE_API_KEY` env var and redeploy the AWS stack.

 1. Reconfigure any local environment variables that point at the URL or domain of the frontend, actions service or Hasura service.